 The Oxford Centre for Hindu Studies (OCHS) is an academy for the study of Hindu cultures, societies, philosophies, religions, and languages, in all periods and in all parts of the world, maintaining the highest standards of academic integrity, originality, and excellence.

-The OCHS is dedicated to preserving India’s cultural heritage and promoting a better understanding of it through a comprehensive programme of education, publishing, and research.
+We are dedicated to preserving India and Nepal’s cultural heritage and promoting a better understanding of it through a comprehensive programme of education, publishing, and research.

 The OCHS was founded in 1997 as the world’s first academy of its kind for the study of Hindu culture.
 Since its inception the Centre has attracted world-class scholars and students, launched pioneering educational projects, and opened up the field of Hindu Studies for an international audience.

-The OCHS is developing a new, multidisciplinary approach to Hindu Studies that creates a discourse between Indian and Western traditions of scholarship as peers.
+The Centre is developing a new, multidisciplinary approach to Hindu Studies that creates a discourse between Indian and Western traditions of scholarship as peers.

 Oxford’s intellectual range and depth across all disciplines gives the widest possible context to any field of study and provides an ongoing challenge to achieve the highest standards of excellence.